jildertviet/GrrrrroentenII/README.md

 :computer: Control app to run on MacBook.
 Select the camera's and control the movements.
 - To save a cuePoint (for an individual camera) or scene (for all cameras): hold shift and press the button.
 - In a scene the: (0,1) pan/tilt positions, (2) zoom and (3) active camera are saved.
+- Arrow keys for camera movement
+- Hold shift to decrease step size for pan/tilt movement.
 ### groentenPreview
 :computer: Shows an overview of all the streams, run at MacBook.
 ### groentenServer